APZH/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 - **Step 5:** Congratulations, have successfully installed SchedUrMods!
-You may now enter commands into SchedUrMods.
+You may now start using SchedUrMods to build your very own virtual task list.

 <p>&nbsp;</p>